By: Kristin Bourne

 Many people spend the day here.
 The owner, Garvey, is a terrific bartender and a fun person to be around.

-Suppose you did show up before him...
-He's in a great spot, on an amazing beach, and you were probably not in a hurry any way if the Sunshine Shack is your destination.
-Sit back and enjoy the view and you are sure to be greeted shortly.
+Garvey is in a great spot, on an amazing beach, and you are guaranteed a great time if the Sunshine Shack is your destination.
+Sit back and enjoy the view!

 Not too much farther on down the beach from the Sunshine Shack is The Anguilla Great House, aka Great House.